 \subsubsection{Unintended Peer Authentication}

-Section~3.2 of the \mSpec{} states that parties must be configured with a policy restricting the set of peers they can run \mEdhoc{} with.
-However, the initiator is not required to verify that the \mIdcredr{} received in the second message is the same as the one intended at initialization.
-The following thought experiment shows why such a policy is insufficient.
+According to Section~3.2 of the \mSpec{}, parties must be configured with a policy restricting the set of peers they run \mEdhoc{} with.
+However, the initiator is not required to verify that the \mIdcredr{} received in the second message is the same as the one intended.
+The following attack scenario is therefore possible.

-Assume that someone has configured all devices in their home to be in the allowed set of devices, but that one of the devices ($A$) is compromised.
+Suppose someone has configured all devices in their home to be in the allowed set of devices, but that one of the devices ($A$) is compromised.
 If another device $B$, initiates a connection to a third device $C$, the compromised device $A$ may interfere by responding in $C$'s place, blocking the legitimate response from $C$.
-Since $B$ does not verify that the received identity in the second message matches the intended identity $C$, and device $A$ is part of the allowed set, $B$ will complete and accept the \mEdhoc{} run with device $A$ instead of the intended $C$.
-The obvious solution is for the initiator to match \mIdcredr{} to the intended identity provided by the application.
-We have communicated this situation to the \mEdhoc{} authors and they are considering how to resolve the issue.
+Since $B$ does not verify that the identity indicated in the second message matches the intended identity $C$, and device $A$ is part of the allowed set, $B$ will complete and accept the \mEdhoc{} run with device $A$ instead of the intended $C$.
+The obvious solution is for the initiator to match \mIdcredr{} to the intended identity indicated by the application, which we included in our model.
+We have communicated this to the \mEdhoc{} authors and they are considering a resolution.